mvit777/BikeShop/BikeShop.BlazorComponents/README.md

     {
         MessagingCenter.Subscribe<Button, string>(this, "BikeList_deleteItemClick", (sender, value) =>
         {
-            // Do actions against the value
-            // If the value is updating the component make sure to call StateHasChanged showConfirmButton = true;
+            showConfirmButton = true;
             message = $"Please confirm you want to delete item {value}";
             MainAlert.ChangeCssClass("alert-danger"); //here we change alert style at runtime